vyadh/nutest/README.md

 ## Expected Features

 - Customise thread count
+  - Need to get funky on the default here as (sys cpu | length) has significant overhead.
+  - NUMBER_OF_PROCESSORS available in Linux and Mac?
 - Combine output and error, but perhaps add error markup (by default).
   - Colourise error output unless `--no-colour` flag is set.
 - Emit non-zero exit code when a test fails to make this suitable for CI.